tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 implementations of the methods above use `GetFileSystemForFile()` and then delegate to the filesystem.

-Note that in the case of `RenameFile()` and `CopyFile()` the target and the source files might be in a different filesystem.
-Renaming results in an error (as it is currently not implemented), whereas copying is done via the `FileSystemCopyFile()` helper introduced in the previous section.

-The `GetMatchingPaths()` call can be used to identify all paths in the current filesystem that match a specific pattern.
-The default implementation uses [`GetMatchingPaths()`][GetMatchingPaths]:

 The following diagram shows several of the implementations of the `Env`
 interface: